smduarte/sd2021-tp1-api/README.md

 ### **Version:** 0.9 - 26/mar - 23:00
 Contents:
 * API interfaces for REST
 * Engine for computing values: check comments on [tp1.impl.engine.SpreadsheetEngineImpl](https://github.com/smduarte/sd2021-tp1-api/blob/main/sd2021-tp1-api/src/tp1/impl/engine/SpreadsheetEngineImpl.java) for instructions on how to use it.
+A new version of this class may be provided at a later time.